Simple and basic Dietary Guidance for digestive problems such as IBS, Reflux, Nausea, Indigestion.

 To support Yin:

-Your digestion is most active between 7am and 11am, when your Yang energy is ready to rock.
+Your digestion is most active between 7am and 11am, this is when the Spleen and Stomach are most capable to doing their job well.
 Eating late is like throwing a rave while your system’s trying to wind down.
 It’s a party no one wants to attend.
+(By the way, if you’re thinking “there’s no way I can eat that early- I just can’t face food at that time, then you’re absolutely reading the right blog because your digestion could use some love).

 To support Yang: